 02. Property Checks

 Once we’ve received all the information to advertise your home, our team will need to do a few checks.
 These checks can take up to 10 working days and include:

 - Remaining time on lease

 - Local connection and requirements

 As soon as these are done, we will email you to confirm we have everything we need to market your property.

-Our marketing team will get your property listed on both the Sovereign Living website and on the local Help to Buy website so that homehunters in your area will see your home listed in their searches.
+Our marketing team will get your property listed on our website and the Share to Buy website so that home hunters in your area will see your home listed in their searches.
 We’ll send you the link to your listing as soon as it's ready to view!

 You know your home better than anyone else.
 To make it easier for you, interested potential buyers will contact you directly so you can arrange a convenient date and time to show them around your home.

 Great news, you’ve found a buyer!
-The first step they will need to take is to register with the local Help to Buy agent and complete a financial assessment with one of our Independent Financial Advisors to make sure shared ownership is right for them.
+The first step they will need to take is to register with Share to Buy and complete a financial assessment with one of our Independent Financial Advisers to make sure Shared Ownership is right for them.
 The steps that your buyer will need to take to apply for your home can all be found here.